KxSystems/docs/docs/kb/logging.md

 ### Log writing

-To record events/messages to a log, append a list consisting of a function name followed by any parameters used.
+To record events and messages to a log, you must append a list consisting of a function name, followed by any parameters used.

 A tickerplant uses this concept to record all messages sent to its clients so they can use the log to recover.
 It records calling a function `upd` passing the parameters of a table name and the table content to append.